Bifidobacteria: benefits, dosage, contraindications

 Prospective, randomized, open-label trial comparing the safety, efficacy, and tolerability of an acne treatment regimen with and without a probiotic supplement and minocycline in subjects with mild to moderate acne.

-Only a limited number of studies have indicated a role for probiotics in the remission of Crohn's disease.
-The VIVOMIXX or VSL#3 formula containing a high concentration of eight strains of lactic bacteria - Bifidobacterium breve, B. longum, B. infantis, Lactobacillus acidophilus, L. plantarum, L. casei, L. bulgaricus, and Streptococcus thermophilus in 40 randomly allocated patients over 3 months of rifaximin followed by 9 months of VSL#3 or 12 months of mesalamine - an anti-inflammatory used to treat certain inflammatory bowel diseases (IBD) - also reported prevention of relapse through probiotic treatment.
-However, a Cochrane systematic review did not advocate a role for probiotics in Crohn's disease based on available evidence.
-Most studies had a relatively small number of participants with different treatment protocols, probiotic strains, and outcome measures, making comparisons difficult.
+Only a limited number of studies have reported a role for probiotics in the remission of Crohn's disease.
+The VIVOMIXX or VSL#3 formulation, containing a high concentration of eight strains of lactic bacteria — Bifidobacterium breve, B. longum, B. infantis, Lactobacillus acidophilus, L. plantarum, L. casei, L. bulgaricus, and Streptococcus thermophilus — in a trial of 40 patients randomized to 3 months of rifaximin followed by 9 months of VSL#3 or 12 months of mesalamine (an anti-inflammatory used to treat certain inflammatory diseases of the colon and intestine [IBD]) also reported prevention of relapses with probiotic treatment.
+However, a Cochrane systematic review did not support a role for probiotics in Crohn's disease based on the available evidence.
+Most studies included relatively small numbers of participants with different treatment protocols, probiotic strains, and outcome measures, making comparisons difficult.

 Posologie